-If you’ve only ever watched Saturday morning cartoons, you’d probably be under the impression that cats and dogs are natural enemies.
+If you’ve only ever watched Saturday morning cartoons, you’re probably under the impression that cats and dogs are natural enemies.
 Thankfully, that is not even remotely true.
 Each year households across the US add another furry member to their family, and many of these include both cats and dogs peacefully coexisting.
 So, if you’re looking to add a cat to your dog household, or a dog to your cat household, there are some steps you can take to make sure your cat and dog don’t end up fighting like cats and dogs.

-Separate the Cat and Dog
+1. Separate the Cat and Dog

 When first bringing the new animal home, it is best to keep them initially separated and introduce them to each other gradually.
 Create a safe room for the cat.
 This space should have a secure door and contain everything your cat would need to live comfortably (litter box, toys, water, food etc.).
 At times you’ll want to crate or confine the dog to a separate room, allowing your cat to roam free and investigate the dog’s presence without actually coming face-to-face with your pooch.